-14.2.6 Final steps
+15.2.6 Final Steps

 Now that you have finished the e-mail configuration process, you need to give the account a name.
-You can choose any name here.
+The name can be any name you prefer.
 Type your account name on the Name field.
-Proceed to the next page and confirm your changes with Apply.
+Proceed to the next page and confirm your changes.